rheehot/dev_connector/README.md

 > Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back" course on Udemy.
 It is a small social network app that includes authentication, profiles and forum posts. <br />
-To practice at building NodeJS app, I built it on top of this [course](https://www.udemy.com/course/mern-stack-front-to-back/).
+To practice at building NodeJS app, I built it on top of this [MERN Stack Front To Back](https://www.udemy.com/course/mern-stack-front-to-back/) course on Udemy.

 ## Version info